Entanglement phases and phase transitions in monitored free fermion system due to localizations: Introduction

 In the presence of localization, the landscape becomes more intricate.
 The root cause lies in the fact that localization tends to confine particles or quantum information to local regions, thereby significantly suppressing the generation and propagation of long-range entanglement.
 Different types of localization affect entanglement and information spreading through their respective physical mechanisms, and may thus alter the stability of phases and critical behavior in different ways.
 For example, disorder or quasi-periodic potential (QPP) induced Anderson localization and Stark potential (SP) induced Stark localization~\cite{PhysRevA.108.043301,PhysRevLett.130.120403,PhysRevB.111.014315} imprint distinct single-particle spectra, spatial profiles and transport properties that can~\cite{Anderson1958,Thouless1972,Abrahams1979,Wannier_1960_PhysRev,Gluck_2002_PhysRep, Zhong1995Quantum,Zhong2001Shape,Maksimov_2015_PhysRevA,Longhi_2009_PRL,Burkle_2001_PhysRevB,Hartmann_2004_NJP,Li_2024_PhysRevB,Zhao_2025_PhysRevB,Huang_2025_PhysRevB,Lye2007PRA,Roati2008Nature,DErrico2014PRL,Schreiber2015Science,Bordia2017PRX,An2021PRL,Harper1955PPSA,Aubry1980AIPS}, in principle, reshape measurement-driven entanglement phases and transitions.

+Previous studies in disordered~\cite{Szyniszewski2023PRBB54309} and quasi-periodic systems~\cite{3z} have revealed the characteristics of measurement-induced phase transitions, with their results mainly emphasizing the persistence of the BKT universality class and the regulation of phase laws by Anderson localization potentials.
+In contrast to these studies based on Anderson localization, we choose the Stark localization system as a stronger localization platform, taking this as an opportunity to further explore the competition between measurement and different localization mechanisms, and attempt to construct a phase diagram that diverges at a boundary characterized by entanglement propagation under distinct localization mechanisms.

 Against this backdrop, we ask two connected questions at the intersection of measurement and localization: (I) Will a change in the localization mechanism alter the critical universality class of the MIPT phase diagram, or do the two cases follow the same critical laws?
-(II) is it possible to formulate a unified understanding of entanglement phase transitions arising from the interplay between distinct localization mechanisms and measurements?
+(II) Is it possible to establish a unified phase diagram to characterize entanglement phase transitions arising from the interplay between different localization mechanisms and measurements?
 Addressing these questions disentangles universal from non-universal ingredients in the measurement-localization competition and yields operational criteria for experimental tests across platforms ranging from cold atomic systems~\cite{Goto2020,Corcovilos2019,Diehl2008,Tang2020,Fuji2020,Alberton2021} and trapped ions~\cite{Noel2022,Agrawal2024} to quantum dot arrays~\cite{Kim2022}.

 To address question (I), we employ a one-dimensional free-fermion system as our platform.
 Under both a SP (realizing Stark localization) and a QPP (realizing Anderson localization), we introduce random projective measurements with tunable strength.
 By analyzing the system's steady-state entanglement entropy and effective central charge, we investigate the impact of the measurement-localization coupling on the entanglement phase transition.
 For question (II), we identify the physical mechanisms that play a central role in the entanglement phase transition, thereby formulating a universal statement concerning different localization mechanisms.
 Furthermore, we obtain several physical pictures, which are summarized schematically in Fig.~\ref{model}.